espayne/Secret-Santa/README.md

 The format of emails - mine is FirstName.Surname@domain.com

 Perfect for Christmas time for friends or colleagues.
 It's a fun way to allocate.

+Let me know if you have any questions :)